Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Configure_Interfaces_on_UANs.md

 Perform this procedure to configure network interfaces on UANs by editing a configuration file.

-Interface configuration is performed by the `uan_interfaces` Ansible role.
-For details on the variables referred to in this procedure, see [`uan_interfaces`](uan_interfaces.md).
+The `uan_interfaces` Ansible role performs interface configuration.
+For details on the variables used in this procedure, see [`uan_interfaces`](uan_interfaces.md).

 In the command examples of this procedure, `PRODUCT_VERSION` refers to the current installed version of the UAN product.
 Replace `PRODUCT_VERSION` with the UAN version number string when executing the commands.

 ## Node Management Networking

 By default, the Node Management Network \(NMN\) is connected to a single `nmn0` interface.
-If desired, and the system networking is configured to support it, the Node Management Network may be configured as a bonded interface, `nmnb0`.
+If wanted, and the system networking is configured to support it, the Node Management Network may be configured as a bonded interface, `nmnb0`.
 To configure the NMN as a bonded pair, set `uan_nmn_bond` to true and set the interfaces to be used in the bond in `uan_nmn_bond_slaves` as described in [`uan_interfaces`](uan_interfaces.md).

 ### Prerequisites for Bonded NMN

 To enable NMN bonding, certain features in iPXE and the management switches connected to the UAN NMN interfaces must be enabled.
 These features are enabled in the following CSM and CANU versions:

 * CSM-1.3.2 and newer enable the iPXE features
 * CANU-1.7.0 and newer enables the management switch features

 ## User Access Networking

 User access may be configured to use either a direct connection to the UANs from the site's user network, or one of two optional user access networks implemented within the HPE Cray EX system.
 The two optional networks are the Customer Access Network \(CAN\) and Customer High Speed Network \(CHN\).
 The CAN is a VLAN on the Node Management Network \(NMN\), whereas the CHN is over the High Speed Network \(HSN\).

-By default, a direct connection to the site's user network is assumed and the Admin must define the interface(s) and default route using the `customer_uan_interfaces` and `customer_uan_routes` structures.
+By default, a direct connection to the site's user network is assumed and the Admin must define one or more interfaces and default route using the `customer_uan_interfaces` and `customer_uan_routes` structures.
 If `uan_can_setup` is a true value, user access will be over CAN or CHN depending on what the system default route is set to in SLS.

 * When CAN is set as the system default route in SLS and `uan_nmn_bond` is false, the bonded CAN interfaces are determined automatically.
 If `uan_nmn_bond` is true, the bonded CAN interfaces must be defined by `uan_can_bond_slaves` \(see [`uan_interfaces`](uan_interfaces.md)\).
 The default route is set to the bonded CAN interface `can0`.

-* When CHN is set as the system default route in SLS, the CHN IP is added to `hsn0` by default, but can be changed by setting `uan_chn_device` to the desired interface.
+* When CHN is set as the system default route in SLS, the CHN IP is added to `hsn0` by default, but can be changed by setting `uan_chn_device` to the wanted interface.
 The default route is set to the CHN.

 * The Admin may override the CAN/CHN default route by setting `uan_customer_default_route` to true and defining the default route in `customer_uan_routes`.

 ## Procedure

 Network configuration settings are defined in the `uan-config-management` VCS repo under the `group_vars/ROLE_SUBROLE/` or `host_vars/XNAME/` directories, where `ROLE_SUBROLE` must be replaced by the role and subrole assigned for the node in HSM, and `XNAME` with the xname of the node.
 Values under `group_vars/ROLE_SUBROLE/` apply to all nodes with the given role and subrole.
 Values under the `host_vars/XNAME/` apply to the specific node with the xname and will override any values set in `group_vars/ROLE_SUBROLE/`.
 A yaml file is used by the Configuration Framework Service \(CFS\).
 The examples in this procedure use `customer_net.yml`, but any filename may be used.
 Admins must create this yaml file and use the variables described in this procedure.

-If the HPE Cray EX CAN or CHN is desired, set the `uan_can_setup` variable to `yes` in the yaml file.
+If the HPE Cray EX CAN or CHN is wanted, set the `uan_can_setup` variable to `yes` in the yaml file.
 The UAN will be configured to use the CAN or CHN based on what the BICAN System Default Route is set to in SLS.

 1. Obtain the password for the `crayvcs` user.